mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Fuel tank compartments cost Cr4000 per ton.
-Note that the tonnage for these compartments is deducted from the ship’s fuel tankage, not its total hull.
+Note that the tonnage for these compartments is deducted from the ship's fuel tankage, not its total hull.

 METAL HYDRIDE STORAGE

-Instead of storing the ship’s hydrogen fuel in liquid form at extremely low temperatures with a high risk of explosion if a leak occurs into the inhabited spaces of the ship, it is possible to store hydrogen at room temperature using a non-flammable metal hydride matrix.
+Instead of storing the ship's hydrogen fuel in liquid form at extremely low temperatures with a high risk of explosion if a leak occurs into the inhabited spaces of the ship, it is possible to store hydrogen at room temperature using a non-flammable metal hydride matrix.
 This takes up more space but is safer.

-Spacecraft Options

-Metal hydride storage replaces a ship’s normal fuel tankage but consumes twice as much space and costs MCr0.2 per ton.
+Metal hydride storage replaces a ship's normal fuel tankage but consumes twice as much space and costs MCr0.2 per ton.